11- Highway Driving

 Lesson three – four-second rule

 Review the four-second rule for following distance, learned in “Skill six: looking ahead.”
+At higher speeds it’s recommended to add more following distance.
 Additionally, coach your teen to use a four-second rule for these highway driving circumstances:

 - Merging onto a highway